scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

 - [**Tourism and recreation**](TR_Philosophy) opportunities
 - [**Clean waters**](CW_Philosophy) and beaches for aesthetic and health values
 - [**Biodiversity**](BIO_Philosophy) of species and habitats

-##**Why Ten Goals?**

-The Index did not set out to have ten goals.
-The process of reviewing literature and assessing management objectives resulted in ten goals, several with sub-goals that are each assessed separately.
-Regions in which some goals are not relevant can (and should) be assessed based only on the remaining goals.
-The Index is flexible to the inclusion of different or additional goals, something we have not yet encountered but is certainly possible.

-###Changing Goal Models

-Although the Index framework provides guidelines on how to adapt underlying models to available regional data, using simpler models or different proxies when necessary, it cannot prescribe which available regional data sets are preferred, or dictate the most appropriate models to use or choices of reference points, proxy data or goal weights.
-These decisions require involving local experts within the region to provide opinions and direction towards an outcome most representative of ocean health in the study area.

-The Index can also accommodate additional goals if they better reflect what local communities value, although we feel that the ten goals currently defined within the Index are sufficiently broad to capture a vast majority of values.
-No indicator is exempt from such subjective decisions.
-The Index’s framework, however, requires one to document and track such assumptions explicitly and thus, contrary to many other existing indices, allows for careful assessment of the sensitivity of results to such decisions.

-##**How are the goals weighted?**

-The goals are currently weighted equally in OHI calculations.
-However, in your OHI+ assessment the weighting can be changed depending on your local context.
-Stakeholders may have differing priorities, but when presented with the portfolio of goals used in the Ocean Health Index, these differences can become less pronounced, as was found in a study by Halpern *et al.* (2013) in *Marine Policy*.
-This would require good data, of course, such as the information collected through a representatively sample survey.

 ##**Food Provision**